nipy/nibabel/doc/source/dicom/dicom_intro.rst

 Quoting from section 7.1 of `PS 3.5`_:

+.. admonition:: 7.1 DATA ELEMENTS
+    :class: admonition-quote

-.. admonition:: Two types of Data Elements are defined:
+    Two types of Data Elements are defined:

-    -- Standard Data Elements have an even Group Number that is not (0000,eeee), (0002,eeee), (0004,eeee), or (0006,eeee).
+    * Standard Data Elements have an even Group Number that is not (0000,eeee), (0002,eeee), (0004,eeee), or (0006,eeee).

-.. admonition:: Usage of these groups is reserved for DIMSE Commands (see PS 3.7) and
-    DICOM File Formats.
+    Note: Usage of these groups is reserved for DIMSE Commands (see PS 3.7) and DICOM File Formats.

-    -- Private Data Elements have an odd Group Number that is not (0001,eeee), (0003,eeee), (0005,eeee), (0007,eeee), or (FFFF,eeee).
+    * Private Data Elements have an odd Group Number that is not (0001,eeee), (0003,eeee), (0005,eeee), (0007,eeee), or (FFFF,eeee).
 Private Data Elements are discussed further in Section 7.8.

 Private attribute tags
 ^^^^^^^^^^^^^^^^^^^^^^